VikashKushwaha07/simple-food-website/README.md

 # simple-food-website
-This is simple fodd website code by vikash kushwaha
+This is gmail that is made by html and css only and develop by vikash kushwaha